30 Apr Tips to making product changes that keep your consumers in mind

 If you’re making significant changes to your product, keep these things in mind as you look to potentially reposition it in consumers’ minds:

-- Completely reposition.
 If your product—or service for that matter—is going to change significantly, be sure to go back to square one with your product marketing plan and test your new concept with consumers to find out how to deliver on a consumer need in your communications.
 Completely revamping a product or service requires revisiting your go-to-market strategy to make sure the product really does meet the needs of target base and that your product launch marketing plan talks about your new product in a way that resonates with them.
 It may not be the same way you communicated with them before the changes, so be sure to do your homework, and consider investing in a concept review.

 The best advice for any product change is to ask yourself “what’s in it for my consumers?”
 Find a way to connect with them and tell your new story in a meaningful way and your product will have an extended shelf life—until the next product change comes around anyway!